 Learning to read is different for every child.
 Some kids start to learn to read in daycare or preschool.
 Others start gaining the skills in kindergarten or first grade.
 Read on to learn more.

 At what age do kids learn to read?

-By age 2, kids often start to recite the words to their favorite book.
+By age 2, kids often start to recite the words to their favorite books.
 They also start to answer questions about what they see in books.